 This is an appropriate treatment if the patient only has excessive sweating in his armpits.
 In this treatment, a minimally invasive technique called suction curettage is used to remove the sweat glands.

-In this treatment, botox injections or neurotoxins injections are given to the patient at sweat glands to block the nerves that trigger the sweat glands for sweat production.
+In this treatment, neurotoxins injections are given to the patient at sweat glands to block the nerves that trigger the sweat glands for sweat production.
 This treatment provides temporary relief to the patient for up to at least six months.
-For receiving effective results, a patient may need a series of botox injections or neurotoxins injections.
+For receiving effective results, a patient may need a series of neurotoxins injections.

 Antiperspirants- Antiperspirants can be temporary solutions for hyperhidrosis.
 Your doctor may suggest prescription or non-prescription antiperspirants such as aluminum chloride.
 This can be combined with topically applied creams for receiving effective results.